sloul1/script/README.md

 # script

-Instructions for system administration and scripts and  for automating various things.
+Instructions for system administration and scripts for automating various things.

 Remember to make .sh files are excutable before running them: